0dadj1an/Check_Point_Gaia_API_config_generator/README.md

 see help below

-script respects generall API calls for Gaia OS, what you can use, that can be added to json file call = delete-vlan-interface ( needs to be valid Gia OS API call),  payload = {"name":"eth1.11"} - needs to be valid payload
+- script respects generall API calls for Gaia OS /// what you can use, that can be added to json file ///
+- call = delete-vlan-interface ( needs to be valid Gia OS API call),  payload = {"name":"eth1.11"} - needs to be valid payload

 keys node1, node2, singe are mandatory, but can be empty, see  ```python gaia_api_connector.py -jh JH```